SCCapstone/PalmettoProgrammers/FU.SPA/README.md

 Tests are located in `FU.SPA/tests`.

 To add initial testing data, add API calls to `tests/setup-tests.js`.
 The file can be run manually with `node tests/setup-tests.js`.
+If run manually, the `API_BASE_URL` environment variable must be set.
+See [here](https://nodejs.org/en/learn/command-line/how-to-read-environment-variables-from-nodejs) for details.

 To run behavioral tests with a API and SPA already running, run